Rosi2143/openhab1-addons/bundles/binding/org.openhab.binding.tinkerforge/README.md

 What’s the meaning of this magic string?

 ```
-TF_LCD.sendCommand(String::format("TFNUM<213>%4s"Barometer.state.format("%d")))
+TF_LCD.sendCommand(String::format("2,13,%4s"Barometer.state.format("%d")))
 ```

-TFNUM is just a flag to signal the binding that some position information is passed.
+The string has to start with 2 numbers that signal the binding that some position information is passed.
 The first number is the line number, starting from 0.
-The second and third number are interpreted as the position in the line, starting from 0.
+The second number is interpreted as the position in the line, starting from 0.

 The above example would write the current value of the barometer bricklet to line 3 starting from